What do we offer?

 As one of the largest of the leading sets in our field, we have the highest levels of administrative support.
 You will have access to excellent resources and a dedicated team of staff to help you manage and grow your practice.

 We also offer exceptional professional support in the early years of practice.
 You will be welcomed into an open and friendly environment, where members look out for each other and offer a strong network of mutual support.
-You will have your own room in Chambers but your colleagues’ doors will always be open, whether you want to discuss a difficult point of law or just drop in for a quick chat.
+Your colleagues’ doors will always be open, whether you want to discuss a difficult point of law or just drop in for a quick chat.

-Whilst barristers are self-employed and, to some extent, earnings therefore vary depending on how individuals wish to run their practices, our experience is that the average earnings of first year tenants at Maitland far exceed the pupillage award and compare favourably to first year earnings at other commercial Chambers and city solicitor firms.
-Maitland also operates a Cash Flow Assistance Scheme for the benefit of junior tenants who have successfully completed their pupillage.
+Whilst barristers are self-employed and earnings therefore vary, our experience is that the earnings of first year tenants at Maitland generally far exceed the pupillage award and compare favourably to first year earnings at other commercial Chambers and city solicitor firms.
+In any event, Maitland also offers a Cash Flow Assistance Scheme for the benefit of junior tenants who have successfully completed their pupillage.
 This scheme operates within the first two years of practice and further details can be provided on request.

 Your pupillage application